Blazing Angels: Squadrons of WWII: Characters

 The Angels of Dunkirk is the name of the player's squadron in the game.
 It is made up of the player, Tom "the shield", Joe "the mechanical wizard" and Frank "the hunter".
 The player's name is not revealed in the game, but some pilots call him "Captain".
 Also featured is a German Ace, that the player first encounters during the Battle of Britain, throwing insults at the squadron.
 He appears again in the final mission of the game, 1945 Berlin leading the Nowotny Squadron also known as Jagdgeschwader 7, a squadron of elite German aces flying the experimental jet planes Germany was trying to create.
 The Ace is shot down by the player when he nearly kills Tom.

 Story

 Setting

 The story varies slightly from console to console.
 The story followed the player's squadron, nicknamed the Angels of Dunkirk, as they go through various World War II battles and missions.
 Battles include the Battle of Britain, the Liberation of Paris, The Battle of Midway, D-Day, and the Battle of Berlin.
-However, in the Wii and PS3 releases, the story changed slightly, adding more depth to the characters.
+In the Wii and PS3 releases, the story changed slightly, adding more depth to the characters.
 Scenes narrated by the main character were added before the level to explain the battle.
 The player also talks during the actual game, shouting commands and conversing with the wingmen.
 Other changes included Tom being Joe's brother-in-law instead of a random pilot the player saves from a German fighter squadron and Joe getting shot down on D-Day.